XintongHao/XintongHao_RESUME/README.md

 Use WEB to build my own resume website.

-## To do:
+## Preparation:

 - [x] Install some tools for Bootstrap
-- [x] Prepare a resume
+- [x] A resume
-- [x]  bootstrap's template
+- [x] Bootstrap's template

-- [x] Three parts of the Website: Cover, Home, Experience, Contact
+## Step

-Design structure of webpage: Cover, Home, Experience, Contact
+1. Design structure of webpage: Cover, Home, Experience, Contact
+2. Select Bootstrap's templates: cover for hxtong_resume_cover.html narrow-jumbotron for hxtong_resume_contact.html, hxtong_resume_experience.html, hxtong_resume_home.html
+3. Change the text content in each page.
+4. Add links to each page (The whole website should be entered thourgh hxtong_resume_cover.html)
+5. Change the background color by replacing the color from #333 to #006666 in cover.css
+6. Change the color of the infomation box to blue by adding "class="jumbotron bg-info" " in home, experience and contact html file.
+7. Change the fonts color by replacing the color in narrow-jumbotron.css

 Trello: